 You may have heard that running is good for mind and body... or maybe too many nights watching the Olympics has you dreaming of how it would feel to be in possession of a pair of envy-inducing leg muscles.
 Considering it's free, running is starting to sound pretty appealing already - here are the apps to help you make it happen (or take you to that next level).
 Ready, set, go!

-Whether you’re a wannabe Mo Farah or a fair-weather runner, there are loads of useful apps to make clocking the miles a little easier and much more enjoyable.
+Whether you’re a wannabe Mo Farah or a fair-weather runner, we’ve pulled together the best running apps to make clocking the miles a little easier, and much more enjoyable.

 From coaching to nutrition to motivation, we’ve rounded up some cool apps (and some weird wearables in a different article) that will make you want to keep running long after the marathon has come and gone.
-Check out our favourite running apps available on your iPhone or Android, to improve your performance, increase the mileage and even turn running into a game.
+Check out our picks for the best running apps available on your iPhone or Android, to improve your performance, increase the mileage and even turn running into a game.

 The apps to download now…